ManuelMourato25/Interactive-Enrichment-Analysis/README.md

 **Volcano plot**

 Using [EnhancedVolcano](https://bioconductor.org/packages/release/bioc/html/EnhancedVolcano.html),
-a volcano plot of your input data highlights subsets of genes based on the p.value and fold-change cutoffs indicated during the run.
+a volcano plot of your input data highlights subsets of genes based on the p.adjvalue and fold-change cutoffs indicated during the run.
 Plot options includes:
  * `Top n genes` - How many genes to label in the plot (ignored if genes names are entered)
  * `Enter genes by name` - A list of gene names with auto-populated choices from the top 20 (overrides `Top n genes`)